AkashCherukuri/Automata-Theory/README.md

 # Automata Theory

-My notes on Automata Theory made during the month March 2020
+My notes on Automata Theory made during the month of March 2020